ArtemyOsovskoi/Library/README.md

 - how to implement forms
 - how to manipulate arrays
 - more css grid practice
+- 19.03.24: how to use Classes.
+Code was refactored from constructors to Classes.

 ToDo:
 - add local storage